rajanil/msCentipede/README.md

     positional arguments:
-      motif_file            name of a gzipped text file containing positional information and other attributes for motifs of a transcription factor.
-Columns of the file should be as follows.
-Chromosome Start End Strand PWM_Score
-                            [Attribute_1 Attribute_2 ...] additional attributes
+      motif_file            name of a gzipped text file containing positional information and other attributes for motif instances of a transcription factor. columns of the file should be as follows.
+Chromosome Start End Strand PWM_Score [Attribute_1 Attribute_2 ...]. additional attributes
                             are optional.
-      bam_files             comma-separated list of bam files from a chromatin accessibility assay
+      bam_files             whitespace separated list of bam files from a chromatin accessibility assay

     optional arguments:
-      -h, --help            show this help message and exit --task {learn,infer}  specify whether msCentipede is used to learn model parameters or infer factor binding (default: learn) --protocol {ATAC_seq,DNase_seq}
+      -h, --help            show this help message and exit --task {learn,infer}  specify whether to learn model parameters or infer factor binding (default: learn)
+      --protocol {ATAC_seq,DNase_seq}
                             specifies the chromatin accessibility protocol
                             (default:DNase_seq)